ninahonyango/VAPT/README.md

 From the search results, the appropriate exploit module for vsftpd 2.3.4, which is ```exploit/unix/ftp vsftpd_234_backdoor``` was identified and selected.

-To use the module, following command was executed:
+To use the module, the following command was executed:

 ```
 use exploit/unix/ftp/vsftpd_234_backdoor